 Theft crimes are broken down into two categories:

-- Petit theft crimes: Theft crimes that are worth no more than $300.
+- Petit theft crimes: Charged when the stolen property’s value was no more than $300.

-- Grand theft crimes: Theft crimes that are worth more than $300.
+- Grand theft crimes: Charged when the stolen property’s value was more than $300.

 Take a look at some answers to commonly asked questions below:

-- You took something that belonged to someone else.
+- Taking something that belonged to someone else.

-- You had complete control over the stolen item.
+- Having complete control over the stolen item.

 Does the item that I was accused of stealing have to be tangible?